Beauce-Etchemin School Board

-The Beauce-Etchemin School Board (la Commission scolaire de la Beauce-Etchemin) has its headquarters in Saint-Georges, Quebec.
+The Beauce-Etchemin School Board (la Commission scolaire de la Beauce-Etchemin) is a former school board that was dissolved on June 15, 2020, it had its headquarters in Saint-Georges, Quebec.
 The last Director-General of the School Board was Camil Turmel as of June 26, 2006.

 Administration

-It covers fifty-five municipalities and is divided into seven sectors;
+It covers fifty-five municipalities and is divided into seven sectors: